revolutionariestech/revolutionariestech.github.io/README.md

 ## Committing and Pushing your Work:

-**NOTE!
-You won't be doing this the first couple of weeks, so that we avoid merge conflicts on the repo**

 To get your files on the public github repo, you need to first `stage` the files you want to add, `commit` the changes, then `push` them.